 The heavy concentration of red segments in the bottom left hand corner of these figures, confirms that the pro-poor focus of Swedish bilateral aid is largely due to disbursements to poor partner countries in sub-Saharan Africa plus Bangladesh and Cambodia.
-It is particularly noteworthy that Sweden's gives almost 10% of it country-specific bilateral aid to
+It is particularly noteworthy that Sweden's gives almost 10% of it country-specific bilateral aid to the Democratic Republic of the Congo, which has the lowest per capita income of any country in the world according to the World Bank.

-12 These countries are Afghanistan, Kosovo, Moldova, Myanmar, Somalia, South Sudan, West Bank and Gaza, and Zimbabwe.
+&lt;sup>12 These countries are Afghanistan, Kosovo, Moldova, Myanmar, Somalia, South Sudan, West Bank and Gaza, and Zimbabwe.

-The red segments in the lower middle income and upper middle income country parts of the aid concentration curve also confirm that Sweden disbursed more than 40% of its country specific bilateral aid to middle income development cooperation partners.
+The red segments in the lower middle income and upper middle income country parts of the aid concentration curve also confirm that Sweden disbursed more than two-fifths of its country specific bilateral aid to middle income development cooperation partners.
 The most important of these were Sudan and the Ukraine, both lower middle income countries, which each received more than \$100 million dollars of Swedish bilateral aid.
-However, there are also five diverse upper middle income countries (Iraq, Serbia, Colombia, Belarus and Turkey) with per capita incomes between \$5,000 and \$10,500 per capita who collectively account for one-twelfth (8.1%) of Sweden's bilateral disbursements to partner countries.
+However, there are also five diverse upper middle income countries (Belarus, Colombia, Iraq, Serbia and Turkey) with per capita incomes between \$5,000 and \$10,500 per capita who collectively account for one-twelfth (8.1%) of Sweden's bilateral disbursements to partner countries.

 Tracking the changes in the poverty focus of Sweden's bilateral development assistance over time using aid concentration curves is a difficult task because of: (i) missing data for some countries; (ii) substantial revisions to international estimates of monetary poverty or Atlas GNI in other countries; and, (iii) changes to Sweden's development cooperation partners.
 Figure 6 (next page) is an imperfect attempt to track these changes based on the available data for 2000-02 and 2010-12.
 The upper solid red curve shows Sweden's aid concentration curve for 2010-12 based on the same 106 countries as our previous analysis.
-This curve is identical to the aid concentration curve shown in Figure 5.
-The lower dotted blue curve shows Sweden's aid concentration curve for 2000-02 and is based on data for 96 countries.
+This curve is identical to the aid concentration curve for 2000-02 and is based on data for 96 countries.
 Note that the country names (in black) to the left of the upper curve refer to Sweden's development cooperation partners in 2010-12, while the names in blue to the right of the lower curve show the main countries receiving bilateral development assistance from Sweden's in 2000-02.